 Congressional bill to stop the global dumping of e-waste

 The bill is supported by environmental groups as well as electronic manufacturers (Dell, HP, Samsung, Apple, and Best Buy), all of which already have policies that prohibit the export of e-waste to developing nations.
-HP has publicly challenged other companies to join them in supporting the legislation.

 It’s a common practice for “recyclers” to export electronic products from the U.S. to developing countries, where the toxics inside cause great harm.
 Chips from obsolete electronics sent to China have become a primary source for counterfeiters, who make cosmetic changes then sell them as “military grade” into the U.S. defense industry supply chain, creating potential national security problems and failure risks.